alpdias/tax-schedule/README.md

 # Tax Schedule

-Script <strong>Python</strong> to obtain the tax agenda of the Federal Revenue (http://receita.economia.gov.br/acesso-rapido/agenda-tributaria) and generate a text file (.txt) in the model csv to download.
+Script <strong>Python</strong> to obtain the tax agenda of the Federal Revenue (http://receita.economia.gov.br/acesso-rapido/agenda-tributaria) and generate a text file in the model csv to download.

 Python</br>
 Microsoft VSCode</br>